 Dennis W. Morrow

-Before joining the faculty, Professor Morrow practiced for nearly eight years at Drinker Biddle & Reath LLP in Philadelphia.
-His practice focused on representing clients in complex commercial litigation matters, commonly in disputes involving issues relating to consumer protection, contract, or product liability.
-He also maintained an active pro bono practice; his representations included litigating and ultimately settling an inmate’s federal civil rights claims, drafting and arguing an appellate brief on behalf of the ACLU of Pennsylvania, and regularly working in connection with the Homeless Advocacy Project.
+Before joining the faculty, Professor Morrow practiced at the Philadelphia office of Faegre Drinker Biddle & Reath LLP.
+There, he worked on complex civil lawsuits, commonly relating to consumer protection, contract, or product liability.
+He also took on pro bono representations, litigating federal civil rights claims on behalf of an incarcerated person, defending a Pennsylvania Right-to-Know Law appeal on behalf of the ACLU of Pennsylvania, and participating in recurring legal clinics in connection with the Homeless Advocacy Project.

-Professor Morrow received his J.D., magna cum laude, from Temple Law School.
-There, he graduated in the highest class-rank percentile and received the Stewart P. Keeling Award for earning the highest GPA in his class during the third year.
-He received his B.A., cum laude, in history from the University of Pennsylvania, where he was a Mayor’s Scholar.
+Professor Morrow received his J.D., magna cum laude, from here at Temple Law School, where he graduated in the highest class-rank percentile and received the Stewart P. Keeling Award for earning, during the third year, the highest GPA in his class.
+He received his B.A., cum laude, from the University of Pennsylvania, where he was a Mayor’s Scholar.

 Education